 The same cannot be said for my perception of Spanish.

-I've recently moved to Sevilla for 6 months, but I moved here not knowing any Spanish.
+I've recently moved to Sevilla for 6 months, wanting to find the best way to learn Spanish, but I moved here not knowing any Spanish.
 Though I grew up studying French and had some minimal exposure to Italian, Spanish was (and still is) an unknown to me.
 Upon arriving here, I immediately thought that Spanish speakers must not breathe.
 They speak so rapidly and intensely that they could not possibly pause for a breath.
 Having now lived here for almost 3 months, I still stand by that initial impression.

 Though I don't know Spanish currently, I grew curious about why Spanish still seemed so fast compared to how my view of Mandarin changed.
 I decided to look into language speeds to see if it was all perception or if some languages were truly faster.
 Thanks to a few studies, I learned that language speed varies way more than I thought.
 And for good reason!